iyobo/template-amala-app/README.md

 - To run in Prod mode, first `npm run build` then `npm start`.
 This will compile and run from the `dist/` folder.
 - To run tests, `npm test`

+## Docker
+This Amala app comes docker ready for your containerization needs.

+## Docker-Compose
+This app also comes docker-compose ready for your dev orchestration needs.
+`docker compose up`

 ## API library
 [Amala](https://github.com/iyobo/amala)